Why Do I Have An Icy Cold Feeling In My Chest? (Possible Causes & Treatments)

 There are no specific treatments for the cold feeling you get due to anxiety.

-The best thing you can do is make sure you control your feelings and seek help from a psychiatrist if severe symptoms occur.
+The best thing you can do is control your feelings and seek help from a psychiatrist if severe symptoms occur.

-However, you can prevent yourself from getting easily cold by wearing warmer clothes or turning up the heat in your home.
+However, you can prevent getting easily cold by wearing warmer clothes or turning up the heat in your home.
 You may also want to try yoga and breathing exercises.

 Hyperventilation

-If you suffer from anxiety, it would be easy for you to hyperventilate.
+If you suffer from anxiety, it would be easy to hyperventilate.
 This causes you to breathe more air faster than you should.

 When that happens, your system will have a hard time circulating your blood to the rest of your body, making the rest of your body feel cold, especially in your arms and feet.

-Other possible factors for the icy cold feeling in your chest
+Other factors that can cause a cold sensation in your chest include:

-1. Rapid ingestion of extremely cold drinks – It causes you to feel your brain freeze, but it also induces sudden pain in the back and chest that often leaves a cold lingering feeling even after a while.
+- Rapid ingestion of extremely cold drinks – It causes you to feel your brain freeze.
+Still, it also induces sudden pain in the back and chest that often leaves a cold lingering feeling even after a while.

-2. The room temperature of your place – You may want to check the temperature of your bedroom or home if it’s warm enough, especially during the night or in the winter and fall seasons.
+- The room temperature of your place – You may want to check the temperature of your bedroom or home to see if it’s warm enough, especially during the night or in the winter and fall seasons.

-3. Your sensitivity to normal cold – You may be one of those people who would feel extra cold even though the temperature isn’t that low; you could be cold intolerant.
-Consider wearing warmer clothes, maintaining your normal body temperature, and adding more vitamins and healthy fats to your diet.
+- Your sensitivity to normal cold – You may be one who usually feels extra cold even though the temperature isn’t that low.
+You could be cold intolerant.
+Consider wearing warmer clothes, maintaining your average body temperature, and adding more vitamins and healthy fats to your diet.

-4. Cold weather – Now, this is something you can’t alter.
-You can buy a thicker comforter; consider wearing thick jackets or warmer clothes.
+- Cold weather – You can’t control this, but you can buy a thicker comforter.
+Consider wearing thick jackets or warmer clothes.
 Also, have a habit of drinking warm water or hot tea instead of cold beverages.

 FAQs